Orange-footed scrubfowl: Description

+Conservation

 In general, populations seem to be stable and the conservation status of the species is considered to be of Least Concern.

+Diet

 The orange-footed scrubfowl feeds on seeds, fallen fruit and terrestrial invertebrates.

+Breeding

 As with other megapodes, it nests in large mounds of sand, leaf litter and other debris where the heat generated by the decomposition of organic material serves to incubate the eggs.
 Construction and maintenance of the mounds, which may reach 4.5 m in height and 9 m in diameter, takes place throughout the year.

+Taxonomy

+There are 5 subspecies.
 Some of the subspecies may be treated as full species, such as the Tanimbar scrubfowl (Megapodius tenimberensis), while other subspecies may be considered subspecies of other species (e.g., M. r. buruensis is sometimes considered a subspecies of the dusky megapode).